rsnemmen/BCES/README.md

 ## Todo

+If you have improvements to the code, suggestions of examples etc, feel free to [submit a pull request](https://guides.github.com/activities/contributing-to-open-source/).

-* add practical example of using the code with data
+* ~~add practical example of using the code with data~~
 * speed up the code (numba? f2py?).
 The big bottleneck is the data bootstrapping
 * implement weighted least squares (WLS)
 * merge with astropy?